kathrinlin/customizing-aspnetcore-book/manuscript/03-dependency-injection.md

 ## Why using a different dependency injection container?

-In the most projects you don't really need to use a different dependency injection Container than the exiting one.
+In the most projects you don't really need to use a different dependency injection container than the exiting one.
 The DI implementation in ASP.NET Core supports the main basic features and works well and pretty fast.
 Anyway, some other DI container support some interesting features you maybe want to use in your application.

-- Maybe you like to create an application that support modules as lightweight dependencies.
+- Maybe you like to create an application that supports modules as lightweight dependencies.
   - E.g. modules you want to put into a specific directory and they get automatically registered in your application
   - This could be done with NInject.
 - Maybe you want to configure the services in a configuration file outside the application, in an XML or JSON file instead in C# only
   - This is a common feature in various DI containers, but not yet supported in ASP.NET Core.
-- Maybe you don't want to have an immutable DI container, because you want to add services at runtime.
+- Maybe you do not want to have an immutable DI container, because you want to add services at runtime.
   - This is also a common feature in some DI containers.

 ## A look at the ConfigureServices Method